yiweig/Classifiers/README.md

     Note: training and test data must be in the same directory as the program files!

-Mushroom.training and mushroom.test data are compiled from their [original source](http://archive.ics.uci.edu/ml/datasets/Mushroom) located at the UCI Machine Learning Repository
+**mushroom.training** and **mushroom.test** data are compiled from their [original source](http://archive.ics.uci.edu/ml/datasets/Mushroom) located at the UCI Machine Learning Repository

+**textbook.txt** is data from the class textbook, page 338 of Data Mining: Concepts and Techniques, Third Edition, by Han, Kamber, and Pei.
+**test.txt** contains one line that represents a tuple that needs to be classified.
+This tuple was personally created, with some influence from the test tuples from the textbook.